 Changing farming methods and equipment has created the necessity for larger, modern barns.
-This can leave a number of unused agricultural buildings which may not form part of the farming enterprise.
-Instead of demolishing them or allowing them to fall into disrepair, they can provide a healthy source of revenue.
-Conversion into residential housing or commercial units to sell or rent are attractive options.
+This can leave unused agricultural buildings which no longer form part of the farming enterprise.

 Class Q Scope and Opportunities